Dean of the School: Allen Renear

 Graduate Degree Programs

 The School of Information Sciences (iSchool) offers programs of study leading to the Master of Science (M.S.), the Certificate of Advanced Study (C.A.S), and the Doctor of Philosophy degrees.
-Three Master of Science (M.S.) degree scheduling options are available.
+Three Master of Science (M.S.) degrees are available.
 The M.S. in Library and Information Science (L.I.S.) prepares students for professional careers in all types of information organizations, including libraries.
 The M.S. in Information Management (I.M.) will prepare the students for information-intensive professional roles in a broad range of sectors.
-The Library and Information Science concentration of the campus-wide M.S. in bioinformatics program emphasizes multidisciplinary skills that are required for a career developing and managing information systems for the biological community.
+The Library and Information Science concentration of the campus-wide M.S. in bioinformatics program emphasizes multidisciplinary skills that are required for a career developing and managing information systems for the biological sciences community.
 The C.A.S. program provides the opportunity

 - to study an aspect of information sciences in greater depth than is possible in the M.S. program,